albertxiao/p2pool-compose-nobuild/README.md

-# p2pool-compose-nobuild
+# Monero p2pool docker-compose

-p2pool + monerod docker-compose
+This is an easy to setup installation of Monero's [p2pool](https://github.com/SChernykh/p2pool), a decentralized pool for Monero mining.